-With the assistance of facilitators, the community task force on policing will review the policies, procedures and practices the Elgin Police Department (EPD) employs to determine how EPD can most effectively and equitably deliver law enforcement services to all members of the community.
-The City intends to undertake a process that openly and objectively examines the means and methods the EPD employs to support and sustain a safe and inclusive community and explores how those means and methods are perceived by the community.
-The task force’s ultimate objective is to make recommendations for viable solutions to enhance the EPD’s service to and relationship with Elgin’s residents, visitors, businesses, and institutions.
+With the assistance of facilitators, the community task force on policing reviews the policies, procedures and practices the Elgin Police Department (EPD) employs to determine how EPD can most effectively and equitably deliver law enforcement services to all members of the community.
+The City intends for the process to openly and objectively examine the means and methods the EPD employs to support and sustain a safe and inclusive community and explores how those means and methods are perceived by the community.
+The task force’s ultimate objective is to make recommendations for viable solutions to enhance the EPD’s service to and relationship with Elgin’s residents, visitors, businesses and institutions.

 CRITERIA AND ELIGIBILITY

-Anyone who lives in Elgin is eligible to serve on this task force.
-The City is seeking a broad and diverse cross-section of perspectives on the issues facing the Elgin community from the task force.
+Anyone who lives in Elgin was eligible to serve on this task force.
+The City sought a broad and diverse cross-section of perspectives on the issues facing the Elgin community from the task force.
 According to the 2010 census, Elgin has a population of 108,188.
 Demographics are 43 percent white; 43 percent Hispanic; seven percent Black; and, five percent Asian.
-The City intends for task force members to reflect the community’s diversity, in terms of race and ethnicity, socioeconomic levels, professional background and geography.
+The City intended for task force members to reflect the community’s diversity, in terms of race and ethnicity, socioeconomic levels, professional background and geography.

-Applicants should provide examples of community/civic involvement, as well as experience and past performance on efforts of similar size, scope, and complexity.
-It would also be helpful to know how an applicant has provided balanced and unbiased approaches in diverse and complex environments and circumstances.
+Applicant were encouraged to provide examples of community/civic involvement, as well as experience and past performance on efforts of similar size, scope, and complexity.
+Applicants were also encouraged to describe how they have provided balanced and unbiased approaches in diverse and complex environments and circumstances.